PowerShell/PowerShell/docs/installation/docker.md

 Docker
 ======

-If you are using Docker, there is a wery simple way to try PowerShell:
+If you are using Docker, there is a very simple way to try PowerShell:

 ```
 docker run -it powershell